Joshua Greene (psychologist): Dual-process theory

 These two studies were correlational, but others have since suggested a causal impact of emotional vs. cognitive processing on deontological vs. utilitarian judgments.
 A 2008 study by Greene showed that cognitive load caused subjects to take longer to respond when they made a utilitarian moral judgment but had no effect on response time when they made a non-utilitarian judgment, suggesting that the utilitarian thought processes required extra cognitive effort.

+Subsequent lesion studies have been cited as supporting the dual-process account.
+Patients with damage to the ventromedial prefrontal cortex produce markedly more utilitarian judgments on high-conflict personal dilemmas than controls, alongside blunted emotional responses indexed by skin conductance.
+The opposite shift toward deontological judgment has been reported in patients with basolateral amygdala damage, who have deficits in instrumental reasoning.
+Fiery Cushman has reframed the dual-process distinction in terms of model-based versus model-free systems for learning and decision-making, with utilitarian judgments reflecting model-based evaluation of outcomes and characteristically deontological judgments reflecting model-free values attached directly to actions.
+Large-scale empirical tests have broadly supported Greene's specific predictions about the situational factors that affect moral judgments: a 45-country replication found the personal-force effect to be culturally universal, with the personal-force-by-intention interaction replicating in Western samples.
+With respect to the roles of intuition and deliberation, a 2025 meta-analysis reported a small overall effect favoring intuitive deontology (OR = 1.18), but the effect was substantially larger (OR = 1.30) when restricted to dilemmas involving both personal force and instrumentality — the conditions Greene's account specifically predicts.

 Greene's 2008 article "The Secret Joke of Kant's Soul" argues that Kantian/deontological ethics tends to be driven by emotional responses and is best understood as rationalization rather than rationalism—an attempt to justify intuitive moral judgments post-hoc, although the author states that his argument is speculative and will not be conclusive.
 Several philosophers have written critical responses.